A New York State Green Resort

 Hudson Valley Stewardship

 Mohonk Mountain House has always been dedicated to preserving not only its own grounds but also the surrounding areas.
 In 1963 the Smiley family transferred 5,300 acres to the Mohonk Trust, now known as the Mohonk Preserve, which effectively established the first land trust protecting the Shawangunk Ridge.
 Mohonk Mountain House also donated a regional headquarters to the Student Conservation Association, an organization dedicated to developing conservation leaders of the future.
-The Mohonk Golf Course received the Cooperative Sanctuary Award from the International Audubon Society for environmentally friendly practices.
+The Mohonk Golf Course has been designated a Certified Audubon Cooperative Sanctuary by Audubon International for environmentally friendly practices.
 Additionally, Mohonk Consultations, Inc. was founded to raise awareness and understanding of local and global ecological systems by sponsoring conferences at Mohonk Mountain House.